nod3zer0/studip-docs-translated/quickstart/allgemeine-struktur.md

-include ('lib/seminar_open.php'); // Stud.IP-Sitzung initialisieren
+include ('lib/seminar_open.php'); // Initialize Stud.IP session

-//// Variablen, die bei der Anzeige helfen.
+//// Variables that help with the display.
-$HELP_KEYWORD="Basis.Testseite"; // Wenn Sie auf Hilfe klicken, werden Sie zur Basis.Testseite weitergeleitet.
+$HELP_KEYWORD="Basis.Testseite"; // If you click on Help, you will be redirected to the Basis.Testseite.
-$CURRENT_PAGE = _("Testseite"); // Zeigt den Namen dieser Seite
+$CURRENT_PAGE = _("Test page"); // Shows the name of this page

-//// Ab hier wird der erste Text in das HTML-Dokument geschrieben
+//// From here, the first text is written in the HTML document

-//HTML-Header bis zu den <body>-Anweisungen include 'lib/include/html_head.inc.php';
+//HTML header up to the <body> instructions include 'lib/include/html_head.inc.php';

-//Studip-Header, d.h. die Navigationssymbole, die über fast jeder Seite erscheinen. include 'lib/include/header.php';
+//Studip header, i.e. the navigation icons that appear above almost every page. include 'lib/include/header.php';